API version: 2022-10-20

 reworked version of the submission, which will then undergo

-a fresh round of reviewing with the same or different reviewers.
+a fresh round of reviewing with the same or different reviewers."REJECT"

 RQC will respond to such a POST request with one of the following status codes: